artifacthealth/hydrate-mongodb/README.md

 to leverages decorators as simple means to describe persistent classes.

 #### Familiar API
-Hydrate uses a session-based approach to the persistence API similar to [Hibernate ORM](http://hibernate.org/orm/).
+Hydrate uses an approach to the persistence API similar to [Hibernate ORM](http://hibernate.org/orm/).
 Developers familiar with this approach should feel at home with Hydrate.
 Furthermore, Hydrate's query API is kept as similar as possible to the MongoDB native Node.js driver.